spfuu/shSonos/README.md

 ## Release
 v0.5b4     (2014-12-23)

-    --  commands added: 'get_is_coordinator', 'get_tts_local_mode': please
+    --  commands added: 'is_coordinator'[readonly], 'tts_local_mode'[readonly]: please
         read the documentation
-    --  changed some strings to clarify, that a non-existing or broken GoogleTTS configuration disables
+    --  changed some strings to clarify, that a non-existing or broken GoogleTTS configuration disables only the 'local mode'; the 'streaming mode' is always available
-        only the 'local mode'; the 'streaming mode' is always available --  changed the 'client_list'command: only the uids will be shown --  added more functionality for the interactive command shell
+    --  changed the 'client_list'command: only the uids will be shown --  added more functionality for the interactive command shell